thecodecat23/cat-shelter/README.md

 The `ASPNETCORE_URLS` variable is used to configure the URLs the application will listen on.
 The `ASPNETCORE_HTTPS_PORT` variable is used to set the HTTPS port the application will listen on.

 In order to correctly run the Docker environment, this file must be added in the same path as the solution and compiled with the fitting values.
-For example, you should replace `catnip` and `addicted` with the actual username and password that you want to use for the MongoDB database.
+For example, you should replace `myUser` and `myPassword` with the actual username and password that you want to use for the MongoDB database.
 Similarly, you should replace `cats-db` and `cats` with the actual name of the database and the collection that you want to use.

 By using Docker and Docker Compose, the application and its dependencies can be run with a single command (`docker-compose up`), regardless of the host operating system.
 This simplifies the deployment process and ensures that the application runs in the same environment, regardless of where it is deployed.